Schesir

 Cons:

-- It contains corn gluten and barley, which might not be suitable for cats with grain sensitivities.
+Inclusion of grains: This product contains rice, barley, and corn gluten, which may not be suitable for cats with grain allergies or sensitivities.

 Nutrition